 Presented on a seven-and-a-half acre stage, a cast and crew of 1,000 volunteers immerses audiences in a 2,000-year tale.

-Since its opening performance, Kynren has attracted over a quarter of a million visitors to Bishop Auckland and this puts it among other treasures in the North East.
+Since its opening performance, Kynren has attracted over 350,000 visitors to Bishop Auckland and this puts it among other treasures in the North East.
 40% of its visitors come from outside the North East, from all over the UK and all over the world, from the USA to China, from South Africa to the Middle East.

-New for 2021, 11Arches launched a brand new daytime theme park, 11Arches Park offering epic journeys through time with spectacular shows and immersive attractions.
+In 2021, 11Arches launched a brand new daytime theme park, 11Arches Park offering epic journeys through time with spectacular shows and immersive attractions.
+On the back of the soft launch success in 2021, 11Arches embarked upon a massive production and build programme that will see many more shows added to its daytime offering.
+11Arches Park will reopen in 2024!